If you are looking for a good crypto-mining marketplace, continue reading to find out a suitable NiceHash alternative for you in our 2020 guide.

-Even though NiceHash proved that the team behind the project is comprised of true professionals, and mining operations were quickly relaunched after various internal investigations, there are some out there that have lost faith in NiceHash.
+Even though NiceHash proved that the team behind the project is composed of true professionals, and mining operations were quickly relaunched after various internal investigations, there are some out there that have lost faith in NiceHash.

 Fortunately, there are numerous other viable options.
-In this guide, we will take a look at some of the best NiceHash alternatives for 2019.
+In this guide, we will take a look at some of the best NiceHash alternatives for 2020.

 Miners are paid directly into their wallets when the minimum payouts are reached.
-Even though it’s not as popular as NiceHash, Minergate has one advantage over the first: it doesn’t provide users with the option of storing their earnings on the platform.
+Even though it’s not as popular as NiceHash, MinerGate has one advantage over the first: it doesn’t provide users with the option of storing their earnings on the platform.

 The software can be downloaded and installed quite easily and can be used only after users create an account.
 In terms of features, the highlights are an automatic algorithm switching capability that ensures that users mine only the most profitable coins and the option to manually optimize the machines for a specific coin.
 It’s designed to cater to the needs of both advanced and beginner miners.

 The HoneyMiner app is a Windows application that allows you to access a relatively new mining service, converting your system into a mining rig for some extra passive income.
 The software automatically detects which coin is the most profitable to mine at any point in time.
 Another big benefit is the fact that the app converts all cryptocurrencies mined into Bitcoin before users are paid.